nginxinc/nginx-amplify-doc/content/faq/general.md

 ### Is the NGINX Agent Code Publicly Available?

-NGINX Amplify Agent is an open-source application.
-It is licensed under the [Apache License 2.0](https://github.com/nginx/agent/blob/main/LICENSE), and the code is available in [NGINX Agent's GitHub repository](https://github.com/nginx/agent).
+NGINX Amplify Agent is an open-source application licensed under the [Apache License 2.0](https://github.com/nginx/agent/blob/main/LICENSE).
+You can find the code in the [NGINX Agent's GitHub repository](https://github.com/nginx/agent).

 ### What is This Question About My Password When Installing NGINX Amplify Agent?